footworkjs/footwork-documentation/docs/collection-creation.md

 ```

 !!!
 Tip "Global Request Options"
-    If you need to provide request options on a global basis then you can specify them on `fw.fetchOptions`:
+    If you need to provide request options on a global basis then you can specify them on `fw.options.fetchOptions`:

     ```javascript
-    fw.fetchOptions = {
+    fw.options.fetchOptions = {
       credentials: 'same-origin'
     };
     ```